Tell us about a project you worked on you are especially proud of and why. What was your role?

 I have a very very basic setup.
 I make music on a laptop with decent configuration.
-I use FL Studio as my primary DAW, and make music of different genre on it.
+I use Pro Tools and FL Studio, and make music of different genre on it.

 Guitars : PRS SE SingleCut and Aria acoustic guitar

-I run my CAD GXL 2200 condenser mic through M-Audio interface.
+I run my CAD GXL 2200 condenser mic through M-Audio 2x2m

 What other musicians or music production professionals inspire you?